-Approximately 406, or 54% of the Company's employees, all within Sypris Technologies, were covered by collective bargaining agreements as of December 31, 2023.
-Excluding certain Mexico employees covered under an annually ratified agreement, there are no employees covered by collective bargaining agreements that expire within the next twelve months.
+Approximately 356, or 50% of the Company's employees, all within Sypris Technologies, were covered by collective bargaining agreements as of December 31, 2024.
+Excluding certain Mexico employees covered under an annually ratified agreement, collective bargaining agreements covering 26 employees expire within the next twelve months.
 Certain Mexico employees are covered by an annually ratified collective bargaining agreement.
-These employees represented approximately 51% of the Company's workforce, or 382 employees as of December 31, 2023.
+These employees represented approximately 46% of the Company's workforce, or 330 employees as of December 31, 2024.